C0deInBlack/Songsterr_tabs_extractor/README.md

 For export your JSON file, go to your Songsterr [account](https://www.songsterr.com/a/wa/account) and click in 'Download my data'.

 If the script fail, you will need to retry it with a new temporary email, [1secmail](https://www.1secmail.cc/) makes easy regenerate emails.

+## Note

+Download speed and functionality in general, depends of network speed. \
+If it fails reading the JSON file, probably because Songsterr has updated the Key names, and is needed also to update the Key names in the code (just a simple string)